-While you may not have room for them all in your Ann Arbor or Ypsilanti home, all of the plants below help improve indoor air quality, and offer other benefits as well.
+While you may not have room for them all in your Ann Arbor or Ypsilanti home, all of the plants below help improve indoor air quality and offer other benefits as well.

-English Ivy not only absorbs formaldehyde, it filters the air inside your home.
+English Ivy not only absorbs formaldehyde, but it also filters the air inside your home.
 According to NASA, English Ivy is a top houseplant for homeowners and is easy to grow as long as you have medium sunlight filtering through your home and a moderate temperature.

-Peace lilies thrive in cooler temperatures and shade, and are beautiful to look at as well.
+Peace lilies thrive in cooler temperatures and shade and are beautiful to look at as well.
 A plant that requires little maintenance, peace lilies are capable of reducing the levels of numerous toxins that may be in the air inside your home.

 You’re probably already aware of the healing properties of aloe vera for cuts, sunburns, and stings, but did you know aloe helps purify the air by clearing pollutants found in many chemical-based cleaning products?
-Brown spots will appear on the leaves if the level of harmful chemicals in your indoor air become excessive.
+Brown spots will appear on the leaves if the level of harmful chemicals in your indoor air becomes excessive.